kleros/gtcr/README.md

 ## Get Started

 1. Clone this repo;
 2. Duplicate `.env.example` and rename it to `.env`.
-Fill the env variables.
+Fill the environment variables.
 3. Run `yarn` to install dependencies and then `yarn start` to start the dev server.

-> Note: The first time you run `yarn start` or when you run `yarn build`, the build script will install truffle (and its dependencies) to compile the contracts used by the frontend.
-This can take up 15 minutes (go grab a coffee e ☕️).
+> Warning: The first time you run `yarn start` or when you run `yarn build`, the build script will install truffle (and its dependencies) to compile the contracts from the `@kleros/tcr` used by the frontend and factory.
+This could take some 10 minutes (go grab a coffee ☕️).

 ## Other Scripts